Unifying Causal Representation Learning with the Invariance Principle: Related Works

-\textbf{High-level overview.} Multi-environment / interventional CRL considers data generated from multiple environments with respective environment-specific data distributions; hence, the considered data is \emph{independently} but \emph{non-identically distributed}.
-In the scope of causal representation learning, multi-environment data is often instantiated through interventions on the latent structured causal model~\citep{von2021self,zhang2024identifiability,buchholz2023learning,squires2023linear,varici2023score,varici2024linear,varici2024general}.
-Recently, several papers attempt to provide a more general identifiability statement where multi-environment data is not necessarily originated from interventions; instead, they can be individual data distributions that preserve certain symmetries, such as marginal invariance or support invariance~\citep{ahuja2024multi} or sufficient statistical variability~\citep{zhang2024causal}.
+\textbf{High-level overview.} Interventional/Multi-environment CRL considers data generated from multiple environments with different data distributions.
+In the scope of CRL, multi-environment data is often instantiated through interventions on the latent structured causal model~\citep{von2021self,zhang2024identifiability,buchholz2023learning,squires2023linear,varici2023score,varici2024linear,varici2024general}.
+Recently, ~\citet{ahuja2024multi} provides a more general identifiability statement where multi-environment data is not necessarily originated from interventions; instead, they can be individual data distributions that preserve certain symmetries such as marginal invariance or support invariance.

-\textbf{Data generating process} The following presents the data generating process described in most interventional causal representation learning works.
-Formally, we consider a set of \emph{non-identically} distributed data $\{P_{\xb^k}\}_{k \in [K]}$ that are collected from multiple environments (indexed by $k \in [K]$) with a shared mixing function $f: \xb^k = f(\zb^k)$~\pcref{defn:mixing_fn} satisfying~\cref{assmp:diffeomorphism} and a shared latent SCM~\pcref{defn:latent_scm}.
+\textbf{Data generating process} The following presents the data generating process described in most interventional CRL works.
+Formally, we consider a set of observables $\{P_{\xb^k}\}_{k \in [K]}$ that are collected from multiple environments (indexed by $k \in [K]$) with a shared latent SCM~\pcref{defn:latent_scm} and a shared mixing function $f: \xb^k = f(\zb^k)$~\pcref{defn:mixing_fn} satisfying~\cref{assmp:diffeomorphism}.
 Let $k=0$ denote the non-intervened environment and $\Ical_k \subseteq [N]$ denotes the set of intervened nodes in $k$-th environment, the latent distribution $P_{\zb^k}$ is associated with the density